antoinedeschenes/gadgetlabs-wavepro/DDK7_1/readme.txt

 **************************************************************************************************************************
 **************************************************************************************************************************
 News:
-4.2.0.3   - Converted code for Unicode support (antdes45)
-          - Converted code for WDK 8 and up support (antdes45)
-            Notice:
-            This driver version doesn't work with OSes older than Windows 7.

 4.2.0.2   - Fixed the 824 not working bug -> code was specially designed for 4xx cards MIDI testing -> removed test code.
           - Disabled automatic sync in GUI -> need to come with some good way to do it... the problem is Win7 which opens channels in the background.